boezzz/ridewithgps-mcp/README.md

 **Configure Claude Desktop:**

-You must install the [Claude desktop](https://claude.ai/download) app which supports MCP.
+You can install the [Claude desktop](https://claude.ai/download) app which supports MCP.
+Other commonly seen MCP clients should also work.

 You can get your RideWithGPS API credentials from:
 1. **API Key**: Visit the [developer settings page](https://ridewithgps.com/settings/developers) in your RideWithGPS account and create an API client